jchelly/VirgoDC/README.md

 This can be used in combination with virgo.mpi.parallel_sort.parallel_match() to find subfind group membership for particles in a simulation snapshot.

+If the parameter return_rank=True then it also returns an array with the rank ordering of each particle in its halo, with zero indicating the first particle in the halo.

 #### Allocating zero-sized arrays on ranks with no data